‘That close to death’: Teen praises hero who rescued girlfriend after crash in Grafton

 “You’re just thinking to yourself, ‘Oh my God you’re that close to death,'” said Zahary Markt.
 “I’m like, ‘Oh God please don’t let her die.'”

-Markt, who is from Grafton, and his girlfriend were driving on Friday night when they hit black ice. sending the car sliding down Wheeler Road toward the intersection with Worcester Street.
-Markt steered into a snow bank to avoid the intersection, but the car plowed through the snow and a stop sign, landing in the river.
+Markt, who is from Grafton, and his girlfriend were driving on Friday night when he says they hit black ice, sending the car sliding down Wheeler Road toward the intersection with Worcester Street.
+Markt added that he steered into a snow bank to avoid the intersection but the car plowed through the snow and a stop sign, landing in the river.

-“I was like ‘Oh no, she’s not out so I jumped back into the water,” Markt said.
-“I’m screaming for people to help brcause I don’t have anything I can break [the glass] with, I’m trying to use my hands and feet but it’s just not working.
+“I was like ‘Oh no, she’s not out,’ so I jumped back into the water,” Markt said.
+“I’m screaming for people to help because I don’t have anything I can break [the glass] with.
+I’m trying to use my hands and feet but it’s just not working.
 I just needed to get her out because hearing someone and seeing someone in the car is just scary.”

 As the car sank, a man driving by stopped and rushed to help.